 French Savory Ham and Gruyere Quick Bread

 Save Recipe

+Sliced Ham and Gruyere Quick Break on a wooden serving platter.

-Top view of sliced French Savory Ham and Gruyere Quick Bread on a wood serving platter
+French Savory Ham and Gruyere Quick Bread